kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

   name: capi-quickstart-controlplane-0
 spec:
   instanceType: t3.large
-  iamInstanceProfile: "controllers.cluster-api-provider-aws.sigs.k8s.io" # This IAM profile is part of the pre-requisites.
+  # This IAM profile is part of the pre-requisites.
+  iamInstanceProfile: "controllers.cluster-api-provider-aws.sigs.k8s.io"
-  sshKeyName: default # Change this value to a valid SSH Key Pair present in your AWS Account.
+  # Change this value to a valid SSH Key Pair present in your AWS Account.
+  sshKeyName: default
 ---
 apiVersion: bootstrap.cluster.x-k8s.io/v1alpha2
 kind: KubeadmConfig
 metadata:
   name: capi-quickstart-controlplane-0
 spec:
+  # For more information about these values,
+  # refer to the Kubeadm Bootstrap Provider documentation.
   initConfiguration:
     nodeRegistration:
       name: '{{ ds.meta_data.hostname }}'